sandeepverana/Postgresql/Postgres-practise.md

 ## Indexes:
 Indexes are special lookup tables that the database search engine can use to speed up data retrieval.
 Simply put, an index is a pointer to data in a table.
 An index in a database is very similar to an index in the back of a book.
-For example, if you want to reference all pages in a book that discusses a certain topic,you have to first refer to the index, which lists all topics alphabetically and then refer to one or more specific page numbers.
+For example, if you want to reference all pages in a book that discusses a certain topic, you have to first refer to the index, which lists all topics alphabetically and then refer to one or more specific page numbers.

 An index helps to speed up SELECT queries and WHERE clauses; however,  it slows down data input

 PostgreSQL provides several index types: